yeswecamp/Perfect-Heist-2-LUA-Modding/Hooks.md

 ### AllMessage

-Fires when a chat message is received.
+Fires when a all (not team chat!) chat message is received.
 This event can run on servers, or on clients if specified with `ListenToEvent("AllMessage_OnClient",`.

 | Parameter | Type | Description |
 |-----------|------|-------------|